CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

          directory is NOT cleaned by default by the script.
 - `lhe`: To hold the output lhe files that are produced by the [SUSY_generation.sh](./SUSY_generation.sh) script

-To run with Condor on cmslpc, it is necessary to specify the output directory using an xrootd path:
+To run with Condor on cmslpc, it is recommended to specify the output directory using an xrootd path to EOS when generating large files:
 ```
 root://cmseos.fnal.gov//store/path/to/file
 ```